microsoftarchive/Learn-LTI/docs/B2C_Deployment.md

 ## Step 0: Enter tenant names

-* You will immediately be prompted to input the name of the B2C and AD tenants you have created: <br> 1.
-First, input the name of the B2C Tenant you have created (INCLUDING its extension e.g. the default .onmicrosoft.com)
+* You will immediately be prompted to input the name of the B2C Tenant you have created (INCLUDING its extension e.g. the default .onmicrosoft.com)
   * ![input tenant names](../images/B2C_Deployment/00b_tenantNames.png)